bludit/blog/pages/new-site-for-themes/index.md

-# Title: New site for themes
+# New site for themes
 <!-- Date: 2018-01-16 20:00:00 -->
----

 We have a new site to publish themes.
 This new site support free and paid themes.